 - Yarn needle or crochet hook

 A great scarf could not be easier to make.
-The bulky yarn is easy to work with and the stitch pattern simply requires a repeat of knit two, purl two.
-It's a great project for beginners or any knitter who wants a mindless pattern to work on while watching TV or in your knitting circle.
+The bulky yarn used here is easy to work with and the stitch pattern simply requires a repeat of knit two and purl two.
+It's a great project for beginners or any knitter who wants a mindless pattern to work on while watching TV or working in a knitting circle.

 - Cast on 12 stitches.

-- Work in knit 2, purl 2 ribbing until the piece measures about 60 inches, or to the length of your choice.
+- Work in knit 2 and purl 2 ribbing until the piece measures about 60 inches, or to the length of your choice.

 - Weave in any remaining yarn ends.